Creator (horse): Racing career

 Instead, Creator would have the worst race of his career.
 On May 7, he was sent off at odds of 16–1 in the 2016 Kentucky Derby.
 He broke slowly and settled near the rail at the back of the pack with a few other horses who shared his running style.
 He started his run on the far turn and angled to the outside but was bumped heavily at the head of the stretch.
 Losing his momentum, Creator could not make up enough ground and finished thirteenth.

 Asmussen gave the colt a few days off and skipped the Preakness Stakes.
 For the 2016 Belmont Stakes on June 11, he engaged Irad Ortiz, Jr, one of the leading jockeys on the New York circuit.
 After racing at the back of the field around the first turn, Ortiz moved the colt up to sixth place down the backstretch, continuing to save ground on the rail.
 As they entered the stretch, Creator was full of run but had nowhere to go, surrounded by other horses.
 Ortiz waited patiently until a hole opened, then burst through, rapidly closing on the leader, Destin, to win by a nose.
 "I thought Irad gave him a perfect trip," Asmussen said.
 "I thought he saved yards and won by inches.
 He made the difference."

 Creator came out of the race well and was turned out at WinStar Farms for some "mental freshening."
 He returned to racing in the Jim Dandy Stakes on July 30, finishing sixth.
 In the Travers Stakes on a fast track at Saratoga on 27 August Creator finished seventh of the thirteen runners behind Arrogate.

 Stud career

 Creator retired in October 2016.
-He was sold to the Japan Bloodhorse Breeders’ Association and stands at the Shizunai Stallion Station in Hokkaido, Japan for the 2017 breeding season.
-His first foals will be of racing age in 2020.
+He was sold to the Japan Bloodhorse Breeders’ Association (JBBA) and stood at the Shizunai Stallion Station in Hokkaido, Japan starting with the 2017 breeding season.
+In December 2024 it was announced by the JBBA that Creator was sold to stand at stud in Saudi Arabia.
+He had produced 77 winners out of 119 starters at the time of his departure from Japan, with total purse earnings of nearly US$6 million.